qurbat/blocked-hosts/README.md

 ### Results

-Overall, `2731` individual hostnames were found to have been blocked.
+Overall, `2731` individual hostnames [were found](https://github.com/qurbat/act-censorship/blob/main/compiled_block_list.txt) to have been blocked.

+#### Datasets
-Further, despite their comparatively smaller size, the lists made available by Alexa and DomCop resulted in more than half of the final compiled list of blocked hostnames.
-This is most likely due to the 'popularity' of the hostnames included in these lists.
-The lists made available by Domains Project were however found to be far more useful for uncovering otherwise 'obscure' blocked websites.
+Despite their comparatively smaller size, the lists made available by Alexa and DomCop resulted in more than half of the final compiled list of blocked hosts.
+This is most likely due to the popularity of the hostnames included in these lists.
+The lists made available by Domains Project were however found to be far more useful for uncovering otherwise *obscure* blocked websites.

-Owing primarily to process of gathering hostnames, the list of blocked hostnames released here will not be fully representative of all of the hostnames blocked by ACT Fibernet.
-A list containing contextually gathered hostnames would be ideal and may provide better results.
+Primarily owing to the nature of the processes involved in gathering hostnames, the list of blocked hostnames released here is not fully representative of all of the those that are blocked by ACT Fibernet.
+For that purpose, a list containing contextually gathered hostnames would provide better results.

 ### Reproducibility